 Over 60% of the 1.3 acres of lead roof were replaced and water overflows introduced.
 Other roof improvement works included installing of hundreds of roof vents and thermal insulation, conducting joinery repairs, and rebuilding chimney stacks.
 The Orangery roof light was restored, and solar and UV film was applied to the glass to keep the building cool in hot summer months.

 The project also replaced all of the building's major services, such as pipework, cabling and lighting and improved fire safety precautions.
-New galleries and a major redisplay of the Devonshire Collection, together with the installation of a new lift, improved and significantly extended the visitor route.
+New galleries and a major redisplay of the Devonshire Collections, together with the installation of a new lift, improved and significantly extended the visitor route.
 In fact, the entire house is now wheelchair accessible.

 Many works of art from the collection have also been conserved as part of this project.
 For the first time in over 100 years, Old Master drawings are now able to be exhibited on rotation in a purpose-designed room, the Old Master Drawings Cabinet.